docutils/docutils/sandbox/infrastructure/README.txt

 The `infrastructure <.>`_ sandbox directory stores any scripts that are needed for the development of the Docutils project.

+TODOs:

+* subversion is now on sourceforge
+  - change release and update

+* sourceforge does not have cron, but berlios installation did not work since long time.

+* clean up.

 Overview:

 :`<commit-email>`_: A patch to commit-email.pl used for the `Docutils